 How many guest tickets am I allowed?

 Please view your ceremony page for ticket information.

 We currently do not anticipate that extra tickets will be available.
 Due to the consistent high attendance rate of both graduates and guests, the limit is set to accommodate all graduates fairly and to ensure that we do not exceed the venue capacity.
 If graduates are in need of additional tickets, the Commencement Office suggests reaching out to classmates and friends who have additional tickets that will not be used.
 Please note that ticket allocation is based upon the number of students expected to participate in the ceremony, and capacity of the venue.
 We recognize that your graduation from Northeastern University is a major milestone in your life.
 We wish that we could issue an unlimited amount of tickets for your loved ones, but we must accommodate an equal number of guest tickets for all of our students.

 Please choose your ceremony below to view ticket information.

 Children ages 3 and up need a ticket to get into the venue.

 Where do I pick up my cap and gown?

-Cap and gown information will be available at a later date.
+Please refer to this page for cap and gown information.
 Please note that caps and gowns cannot be mailed.